-• a teacher instructs students in how to use an editing software program.

-- a parent uses a cutting tool to cut the exhibit board or performance prop the student(s) designed. - a teacher offers editing suggestions on a student's historical paper. - a parent assists in sewing costumes the student(s) designed. - a teacher shows students how to build an NHD website. - students have photographs commercially developed.
+- a teacher instructs students in how to use an editing software program. - a parent uses a cutting tool to cut the exhibit board or performance prop the student(s) designed. - a teacher offers editing suggestions on a student's historical paper. - a parent assists in sewing costumes the student(s) designed. - a teacher shows students how to build an NHD website. - students have photographs commercially developed.

-- Students entering as individuals should do all of their research themselves and not share research or bibliographies with other students.
+- Students should do all of their research themselves and not share research or bibliographies with other students.
 Students entering as a group may share their research only with other students in their group.
-In cases where students have shared research with other entrants, it is appropriate for you to reduce their final ranking. - Students may receive reasonable help from adults on the mechanical aspects of creating their entries.
-Nonetheless, students should do as much of the mechanical work as possible. - The intellectual aspects of the production, such as the actual writing and the design of the backboards, must be the student's own work. - It is up to you to decide, when appraising an entry, if adult assistance has exceeded acceptable levels and given the students an unfair advantage over others. - Advice and guidance are encouraged and acceptable.
+In cases where students have shared research with other entrants, it is appropriate for you to reduce their final ranking. - It is up to you to decide, when appraising an entry, if adult assistance has exceeded acceptable levels and given the students an unfair advantage over others. - Advice and guidance are encouraged and acceptable.